alessia-cyber/BTLO-THM-LETSDEFEND-CYBERDEFENDERS/THM-Introduction_to_SIEM.md

 ## Overview

 This report details my analysis and findings from the Introduction to SIEM room on TryHackMe.
-The room focuses on the fundamentals of SIEM and how it works.
+The room focuses on the fundamentals of SIEM and how SIEM works.

 ## Tools